 2 tsp fast-action dried yeast

 30g caster sugar

-2 medium egg yolks, beaten with 2 teaspoons water
+2 egg yolks, beaten with 2 tsp water

 You will also need:

-Step 1 – To make the brioche dough: warm the milk with the grated orange zest until it just feels comfortable when you dip in a little finger.
-Set aside until needed.
-Place the flour into a large mixing bowl, or the bowl of a stand mixer, then mix in the yeast with your hand.
-When thoroughly combined, work in the sugar and salt and make a well in the centre.
+Step 1 – Warm the milk with the grated orange zest in a small pan until it just feels comfortable to the touch.
+Set aside.
+Place the flour into a large mixing bowl, then mix in the yeast with your hand, until combined.
+Work in the sugar and salt and make a well in the centre.

 Step 2 – Pour the warm milk and the beaten eggs into the well.
-Gradually draw the flour into the liquid using your hand, or the dough hook attachment of the mixer (on the slowest speed), to make a very soft dough.
-Using your hand or the dough hook (still on the slowest speed), work the dough in the bowl for about 5 minutes.
-It will be too soft to knead in the usual fashion, so beat and slap it with your hand until very smooth and very elastic.
+Draw the flour into the liquid (you can use the dough hook of a mixer on the slowest speed), to make a very soft dough.
+Work the dough in the bowl for 5 minutes.
+Then, beat and slap it with your hand until smooth and elastic.

 Step 3 – In a bowl, work the butter, little by little, into the dough, until thoroughly incorporated.
 Beat for 4 minutes, then cover the bowl with cling film and prove for 1 hour, or until doubled in size.
 Punch down the risen dough, cover again and chill for at least 2 hours, until very firm.